Paperback edition, 2003.

 Spending the night.
 After a day in Auschwitz I, I found that it was important to take care of myself emotionally.
 For this reason, I sought a hotel in Oświęcim that was removed from the camp, where I could relax and reflect and have a good meal.
 The hotel I have used each time I visited is a few miles away, on the east side of town: Hotel Galicja and Wellness Spa.
 I have not tried the spa, but I can vouch for the rooms and the two restaurants (one is traditional Polish, one is Italian; both are open all day).
 Prices are extremely reasonable, and the staff is courteous and friendly.

 A side trip.
 If you want to visit the town of Oświęcim (which I highly recommend), you can get a feel for Oshpitzin (the Jewish name for the town).
-Here is a link to a map which shows many of the main Jewish sites of the town.
+This link will take you to a slideshow about the Jewish history of the town..

 I recommend a walk around the main square.

 Across the street you will find a Jewish Museum and Synagogue where you can get a glimpse of Jewish life in Oshpitzin before World War II. it's a very powerful and meaningful place, especially after you have witnessed the horrors of the Holocaust down the road.
 There is a small bookshop and cafe where you can have a drink and a piece of cake.

 There is also a Jewish cemetery; you can see it through a locked gate, but if you wish to visit and pay your respects, you can borrow the key from the synagogue/museum.

 As you near Auschwitz II-Birkenau (which was an old farming hamlet before the Nazis took it over and created the death camp), you will see a sign for the Judenrampe.
 This is the approximate place where transport trains carrying Jews arrived in the early years.
 It is worth a detour to turn down the road until you find the Judenrampe, with its train car memorial and informational signs.
 You will also find well-kept modern houses across the road.